frappe/manual_erpnext_com/manual_erpnext_com/www/contents/selling/quotation.md

 ### Taxes

-To add taxes to your Quotation, you can either select a tax template, Sales Taxes and Charges Master or add the taxes on your own.
+To add taxes to your Quotation, you can either select a tax template, Sales Taxes and Charges Template or add the taxes on your own.
 To understand taxes in detail visit [Taxes](/contents/setting-up/setting-up-taxes)

-You can add taxes in the same manner as the Sales Taxes and Charges Master.
+You can add taxes in the same manner as the Sales Taxes and Charges Template.

 ### Terms and Conditions